Brighton i360: Opposition

 Rachel Clark from the West Pier Trust also dismissed the concerns raised by the Palace Pier's then owners, stating that "It can only be that Noble were fearful of competition.
-"A conservative estimate is that 500,000 visitors will come to the i360 every year.
+A conservative estimate is that 500,000 visitors will come to the i360 every year.
 A significant proportion will go on the Palace Pier.
 It will benefit the whole of Brighton.
 There will be no loss."

-Many Brighton and Hove residents saw the i360 as "a disfiguration of the splendid Georgian environs, dubbing it the "i-sore".
 Rosemary Behan, in The Times, wrote "That such a monumental eyesore has been given planning permission is almost beyond belief.
 Some 150ft taller than the London Eye, this thick steel pole, with its doughnut-shaped pod, will dominate everything in sight."

 Writing in The Independent on the day following the launch, Janet Street-Porter described it as "a piss-poor replacement for Brighton's West Pier."

 During the planning and construction of the tower, a number of local residents and groups campaigned against the building of the tower and the public loan, with a petition gaining 1,449 signatures, including those of architects Paul Zara of Conran & Partners and Paul Nicholson of Chalk Architecture; the writer and broadcaster Simon Fanshawe and Malcolm Dawes, chairman of the Brighton Society.
 Zara later become a supporter of the i360, declaring, "We should embrace it."

-World's tallest moving observation tower claim
+Debunked Guinness World Record claims

 During promotions at the time of the tower's opening, its owners claimed that the i360 was "the world's tallest moving observation tower".
-The Guinness World Record title was later revoked after Guinness discovered that the 500 ft Top o'Texas Tower, which opened in 2013, had a moving platform which reached a greater height.
-The Advertising Standards Authority subsequently ordered British Airways to cease advertising the i360 in this way.
+The Guinness World Record title was later revoked after Guinness discovered that the 152 m Top o'Texas Tower, which opened in 2013, had a moving platform which reached a greater height: the Advertising Standards Authority subsequently ordered British Airways to cease advertising the i360 in this way.
+Further publicity at the time of opening claimed that the i360 was also the world's most slender tower: as of 2026 this record is also currently held by the Top o'Texas Tower.